New Brunn--Minkowski and functional inequalities via convexity of entropy: Optimal transport, entropy, and an overview of our method

-Sometimes, to prove the displacement convexity properties of some functionals it is useful to take an ``Eulerian viewpoint''.
-Recall from the discussion preceding Example \ref{exmpl: sbentropy}, that there is a $1$-parameter family of maps $T_{t}$ whose pushforwards interpolate from $\mu_{0}$ to $\mu_{1}$.
+Sometimes, to prove the displacement convexity properties of certain functionals it is useful to take an ``Eulerian viewpoint''.
+For $\mu_{0}, \mu_{1} \in \mathcal{P}_{2,ac} (\R^n)$, consider the transport maps $T_{t}$ as in the discussion preceding Example \ref{exmpl: sbentropy}.
 The previous description of the maps $T_{t}$ expresses the displacement in terms of the particle trajectories $T_{t}(x)$, of each particle $x$; this is the ``Lagrangian viewpoint''.
 One can equivalently describe the displacement in terms of a time-dependent vector field $v_{t}$ such that,